mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 |      Ezekiel 46:9  |  74   | 1 Thessalonians  5:25 |   4   |
 |     Jeremiah 44:12 |  74   | 1 Thessalonians  5:19 |   5   |

 We can see the organizational extremes that arose to contour to the text.
-Sometimes, it did make more sense to have closer markers, but in other areas, especially the Hebrew texts, there were already organizational standards in place which lend to their more consistent patterns.
+Sometimes, it did make more sense to have closer markers, but in other areas, especially the Hebrew texts, there were already organizational standards in place which lend to their more consistent numbering patterns.
 However, there's still a lot of precedent to break up especially long ideas and sentences.
 For example, Ephesians 1:3-14, when viewed in the original Greek, is a single run-on sentence comprised of 202 words.
 In the NKJV, it is split into 4 sentences across 3 paragraphs, with a total of 263 words.
 So even in translation, there is a wide degree of variability with how the resulting text will turn out.

 In addition to inserting verse numbers, I have decided to highlight Ehlnofex words in red.
 I believe their implementation is not dissimilar to the use of Dominical words, nor Vedic mantras.
 I also think that incorporating some color will produce results that mesh well with artwork found elsewhere within the game, such as tapestries.
 It also gives certain embelishment to the work by drawing the reader's eye to those passages.

-My initial interpretation of a [Polygon article][11] left me hopeful of a Morrowind [Q source][12] that was possibly whittled down and *restructured* for clarity and maybe to fit the game's constraints as well.
+My initial interpretation of a [Polygon article][11] left me hopeful of a Morrowind [Q source][12] that was possibly whittled down and *restructured* for clarity and maybe even to fit the game's constraints as well.
 However, a few months after completing this project, I came across an [interview with the author][13] that stated otherwise:

 > It took about a week and I totally pantsed it.
 98% of the edits were typos and grammar, with the biggest one being Kurt's idea of how to stick a secret message in, which meant he counted a lot and gave me a buncha numbers and made a word change or three so it'd fit.
 >